803.90 Employee Travel Compensation

 Travel Outside the District

 Travel outside of the District must be pre-approved.
 Pre-approval will include an evaluation of the necessity of the travel, the reason for the travel, and an estimate of the cost of the travel to qualify as approved District business.
-Travel outside the school district by employees is approved by the CFO/Board Secretary/designee.
+Travel outside the school district by employees, other than the Superintendent, is pre-approved by the CFO/Board Secretary or an immediate supervisor.
+Travel outside the District by the Superintendent shall be approved by the Board President.

 Reimbursement for actual and necessary expenses for travel outside the District will be limited to the pre-approved expenses.
 Pre-approved expenses for registration are limited to the actual cost of the registration.

 Pre-approved expenses for transportation within three-hundred miles of the District administrative office will be by automobile.
-If a District vehicle is not available, the employee will be reimbursed at the negotiated pay rate for mileage.
+If a District vehicle is not available, the employee will be reimbursed at the mileage rate stated in the Employee Handbook.
+Travel to/from home and work is never a reimbursable travel expense.
 Pre-approved expenses for transportation outside of three-hundred miles of the District administrative office may be by public carrier.
-Reimbursement for air travel will be at the tourist class fares.
+Reimbursement for air travel will be at the tourist class fares and will be scheduled to allow for the least lodging expense.
 Should an employee choose to travel by automobile, reimbursement will be limited to the public carrier amount.
-Pre-approved expenses for transportation in a rental car is limited to the cost of a Class "C" rental car at a medium priced agency unless the number of people traveling on behalf of the school District warrants a larger vehicle.
+Pre-approved expenses for transportation in a rental car is limited to the cost of a compact rental car at a District approved agency unless the number of people traveling on behalf of the school District warrants a larger vehicle.
+Travel costs for a spouse or anyone other than the District employee shall be a personal expense not reimbursed by the District.

 Pre-approved expense for lodging within the state is limited to $150 per night.
-Pre-approved expense for lodging outside the state is limited to the rate of a medium priced hotel in the area.
+Pre-approved expense for lodging outside the state is limited to the rate of a reasonably priced hotel for the area.
 Lodging may be pre-approved for a larger amount if special circumstances require the employee to stay at a particular hotel.

-Pre-approved expenses for meals within the state are limited to $30 per day.
+Pre-approved expenses for meals will be reimbursed in the instance of overnight travel, or when providing student supervision.
+Pre-approved expenses for meals Pre-approved expenses for meals within the state are limited to $30 per day.
 Pre-approved expenses for meals outside the state are limited to $65 per day.
 Both in state and out of state per diems include tips.
 Tips are limited to 20% of the bill.
 Both in state and out of state per diems are limited to 75% on the day of travel.
-Meals may be pre-approved for a larger amount by the board.
+Meals may be pre-approved for a larger amount by the Board.

 Travel Within the District

-Employees required to travel in their personal vehicle between District buildings to carry out the duties of their position may be reimbursed at the negotiated pay rate for mileage.
+Employees required to travel in their personal vehicle between District buildings to carry out the duties of their position may be reimbursed at the mileage rate stated in the Employee Handbook.
 It is the responsibility of the administrative supervisor to approve travel within the District by employees.
 It is the responsibility of the Board to review the travel within the District by the Superintendent/designee through the Board's audit and approval process.

-Employees who are allowed an in-District travel allowance will have the amount of the allowance actually received during each calendar year included on the employee's W-2 form as taxable income according to the Internal Revenue Code.
+Travel allowances within the district will be provided only after Board approval.
+Employees who are allowed a within District travel allowance will have the amount of the allowance actually received during each calendar year included on the employee's W-2 form as taxable income according to the Internal Revenue Code.

 Iowa Constitution, Art.
 III, § 31.